Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Mesopotamia/Sumeria/Sumerian Mythology/Inanna.md

 In the mythology Inanna was given the "me" or metaphysical concepts of things like prostitution etc. during a drunken stupor of [[Enki]].

 # Inanna's descent to the underworld
-The myth "Inanna's descent to the underworld" tells the story of when Inanna descended to the sumerian version of the land of the dead.
-When she arrives in the underworld she is separated from her belongings and turned into a corpse.
-Her *sukkal* Ninshubur, following Inannas orders, plead with the gods Enlil, Nanna, and Enki for her safe return.
-Enlil and Nanna refused her because Inannas lust for power displeased them.
+The myth "Inanna's descent to the underworld" tells the story of when Inanna descended to the underworld in search of power.
+She was judged and killed by the seven Anunnas for her hubris.
+Enki created two beings that brought her back on one condition --she had to bring a substite in her stead.
+Her husband Dumuzid angered her in an unknown way and was the one chosen to be in her stead.

+---
+Unlike what the wikipedia page says, the claim that the gala-tura and kur-jara was genderless is not sourced correctly on the page, their gender is just unspecified.
+*(2024-04-01)*